-The Immigration Health Surcharge was introduced by the Cameron–Clegg coalition in 2015 under the Immigration (Health Charge) Order 2015, made under the provisions of the Immigration Act 2014 to deal with the problem of medical tourism involving the NHS in England.
+The Immigration Health Surcharge was introduced by the Cameron–Clegg coalition in 2015.
+It was under the Immigration (Health Charge) Order 2015.
+This was made under the provisions of the Immigration Act 2014 to deal with the problem of medical tourism involving the NHS in England.

 The fee charged by the Home Office as a part condition to settle and or work in the UK between April 2015 to April 2018 was £200 for each year the British National was Sponsored, or British Company Sponsored a family member to live or work in the UK.

 The average health surcharge bill for a British national to sponsor his or her partner was Between £500 to £1,000.